ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 #### GitHub {#github}

-GitHub asks you to create a DNS TXT record under `_github-challenge-ORGANIZATION.<YOUR_DOMAIN>`, where ORGANIZATION stands for the GitHub organization name {{GITHUB-TXT}}.
-Their systems will provide a string for the value of the TXT record, which will expire in 7 days.
+To verify domains for organizations, GitHub asks the user to create a DNS TXT record under `_github-challenge-ORGANIZATION.<YOUR_DOMAIN>`, where ORGANIZATION stands for the GitHub organization name.
+The RDATA value for the provided TXT record is a string that expires in 7 days {{GITHUB-TXT}}.

 #### Public Suffix List {#psl-example}